 Some practitioners were controversial.
 Indian-born herbalist Abraham Salaman, who emigrated to New Zealand in 1903, spent time in jail after two patients died, but his treatment was endorsed by many satisfied clients.

 Naturopathy is unregulated.
-However, in 2010 herbal medicine was being considered for regulation.
 Naturopaths are represented by the New Zealand Society of Naturopaths.
 There are four colleges of naturopathy in New Zealand.

-In the early 2000s there was renewed interest in rongoā – traditional Māori medicine.
+In the early 21st century there was renewed interest in rongoā – traditional Māori medicine.
 Rongoā healers typically used plant-based remedies and included a spiritual element in their practice.
 Ngā Ringa Whakahaere o te Iwi Māori, a national body of Māori healers, was set up in 1993.